cdleonard/linux/Documentation/admin-guide/pm/cpufreq.rst

 	Maximum frequency the CPUs belonging to this policy are allowed to be running at (in kHz).

-	This attribute is read-write and writing a string representing an integer to it will cause a new limit to be set (it must not be lower than the value of the ``scaling_min_freq`` attribute).
+	This attribute is read-write: writing an integer will set a new limit (just like ``user_max_freq``) while reading will show the current limit (potentially affected by other system contraints such as thermal throttling).

 ``scaling_min_freq``
 	Minimum frequency the CPUs belonging to this policy are allowed to be running at (in kHz).

+	This attribute is read-write: writing an integer will set a new limit (just like ``user_min_freq``) while reading will show the current limit (potentially affected by other system contraints).

+``user_max_freq``
+	Userspace contraint for the maximum frequency the CPUs belonging to this policy are allowed to be running at (in kHz).

+	This attribute is read-write: writing an integer will set a new limit and reading will show the last limit set by userspace.

+``user_min_freq``
+	Userspace contraint for minimum frequency the CPUs belonging to this policy are allowed to be running at (in kHz).

-	This attribute is read-write and writing a string representing a non-negative integer to it will cause a new limit to be set (it must not be higher than the value of the ``scaling_max_freq`` attribute).
+	This attribute is read-write: writing an integer will set a new limit and reading will show the last limit set by userspace.

 ``scaling_setspeed``
 	This attribute is functional only if the `userspace`_ scaling governor